DiamondLightSource/python-relion/README.md

  - `cryolo_relion_it.py`: The main script called by `dls_yolo_relion`.
 This houses the main pipeline and calls to all the other scripts.

- - `cryolo_pipeline.py`: The crYOLO pipeline.
-This runs as a subprocess and exectutes many repeated times to Import, MotionCorr, CtfFind, crYOLO pick, Extract... as new movies are collected.
-As Relion 3.0 does not support external job types the YOLO pipeline is in fact 3 seperate pipelines chained together.

  - `cryolo_external_job.py`: Reads Relion star files and makes a directory that crYOLO can execute particle picking from.